 There are other things that you’d want to pay attention to.
 For example, melatonin tends to be pretty deleteriously affected by EMF exposure and is very good for protection from EMF and there are some studies that show that it helps to reverse damage to brain neurons caused by EMF exposure.
 So, using a melatonin supplement prior to bed – even supplementing with something like tart cherry, tart cherry extract, tart cherry juice.
 That’s one of the more potent ways to enhance your own endogenous melatonin production.
 They’re also a decent exogenous source of melatonin as well.
 Tryptophan is another.
 Tryptophan is a good precursor to melatonin and serotonin and there are supplements like HTP- Thorne actually makes one as well.
 They make that resveratrol that I talked about, but they also do an HTP supplement that you can take.
 So, that would be another one to look into.

 Another, and this is something that Dr. Mercola and I talked about during the podcast that we did on limiting the damage from cell phone radiation, would be something that shutdowns some of these what are called NF-kappaB pathways and some of the inflammatory pathways that develop in response to radiation and EMF, and that’s any source of hydrogen-rich water like hydrogen rich water tablets, hydrogen-rich water generators.
-I personally have these things called Trusii tablets that I travel with.
-They’re just a little tablet, you dissolve it in water, it takes two minutes, and then you drink the water.
-And, at home I actually have a full on hydrogen water generator made by the same company, Trusii.
 So, I’m pretty much getting hydrogen-rich water every single day and that’s a really good way to fight the battle against inflammation oxidation.
 The cool thing about that one is it doesn’t blunt to hormetic response to exercise.
 So, you’re getting a shutdown in oxidation, a shutdown in inflammation without necessarily shutting down, say, your satellite cell response to exercise, which is something with high-dose antioxidants like vitamin C or vitamin E you could actually get.
 So, that’s another one.

 Iodine.
 Iodine is interesting because iodine seems to protect against any kind of radiation and helps to repair damage after EMF exposure.
 So, you can eat a diet that’s rich in seafood and seaweed derivatives, but there’s stuff called Lugol’s Iodine, you can buy it on Amazon.
 The tolerable upward limit is about 1,000 micrograms a day.
 I wouldn’t use much more than that because the jury is still kind of out on whether iodine in supplemental form is safe at high doses.
 So, I wouldn’t do much more than 1,000 micrograms per day if you were going to use iodine.
 You can also get iodine from raw milk if you’ve got access to raw milk; you can get it from eggs; you can get it from sea vegetables like spirulina or chlorella for example.
 So, those would be some that I would look into when it comes to iodine.
 This Lugol’s iodine, it’s like a droplet that you get for example, like I mention on Amazon, that one works really well also.